jwcain/Astrocide_CodeSamples/README.md

 # Astrocide - Coney Dog Games, LLC

 ## Timeline:
 I worked on this project as an intern during the summer of 2018

-## CODE AUTHOR:
+## CODE AUTHOR
-  Justin Cain
+- Justin Cain
-  @AffinityForFun
+- @AffinityForFun
-  jwcain@mtu.edu
+- jwcain@mtu.edu
-  jwcain.github.io/Portfolio
+- jwcain.github.io/Portfolio

 Astrocide is a 2D side-view arcade shooter focused on bringing a retro-classic feel to some simple arcade games on the Nintendo Switch.
 I was hired in as an intern but was the only programmer on the team so I managed all of the software development.